 Storage

-As always, these are best fresh!
+Room Temperature Storage: These rolls are best fresh and warm, right from the oven!
 If you plan to eat these Sourdough Discard Garlic Rolls within 1-2 days, store them in an airtight container at room temperature.
+You can reheat them in the microwave for about 30 seconds to make them warm and soft again.

 Recipe FAQ

 Yes!
-This recipe uses fresh parsley, but you could use any other fresh herbs you like.
+This recipe uses fresh parsley, but you could use other herbs like rosemary or sage.
+I do recommend using fresh herbs, if possible.

 Sourdough Discard Garlic Rolls